 Keele Meetings on Aluminium

-Please Check Out Our Photo Gallery from the 10th Keele Meeting on Aluminium, which was held in Winchester, England, in 2013!
+Please Also Check Out Our Photo Gallery from the 10th Keele Meeting on Aluminium, which was held in Winchester, England, in 2013!

 Novel research presented at the Keele meetings is submitted to a Keele Issue of the Journal for Inorganic Biochemistry.
 This is not simply a conference proceedings; it is a regular issue in which all submissions are rigorously peer reviewed and edited.
 Please check our Keele Meetings web pages to check for updates, and for the latest Keele JIB issue, which is out now!